jer0dh/bones-for-genesis-2-0/README.md

 ##Recent Fixes##

+- Testing nav in header..
+Determined may need to extend custom_menu widget.
+- Testing navbar as header with brand.
+Works.
 - Added to _navigation.scss to move fixed-top nav down if wp admin bar is visible.
 ```css
 body.admin-bar.fixed-top nav.navbar-fixed-top{